mlposey/z4/README.md

 # z4
 z4 is a task scheduling service.
-It accepts information about actions that should take place in the future and then reminds consumers when the actions should be performed.
+It accepts information about actions that should take place in the future and then informs consumers when the actions should be performed.

 Main features
 * Distributed database model that offers durability and automated failure recovery